skdas20/CyberCipher/Path11/README.md

 # System Compromise

- - Detect the IPs using ifconfig
+ - Detect the IPs using arp scan
  - ```sudo nmap -O  (ip)```
  - Hopping- The intermediate servers interconnecting the path to final destination domain are strolled on by the request
  - ```nmap -A -vvv angryip.org```- traceroute at the end